CHRONOLOGY

 These notes were not considered legal tender in the club, and were sold to members.
 The 100 Hubuck notes all had the same first digit of 3, the 400 Hubuck note serial numbers started with 4 and

 the 1000 Hubuck note serial numbers started with 5.
 The remaining three digits in each note were the same for all three denominations as illustrated below.
-The known serial numbers for these notes are as follows:

 |